Self-Supervised Classification Network: Implementation Details

 \subsection{Image Augmentations}

-We followed the data augmentations of BYOL \cite{grill2020bootstrap} (color jittering, Gaussian blur and solarization), multi-crop \cite{caron2020unsupervised} (two global views of $224\times224$ and six local views of $96\times96$) and nearest neighbor augmentation \cite{van2020scan,Dwibedi_2021_ICCV} (queue for nearest neighbor augmentation was set to $256K$).
-We refer to the ablation study in \Cref{section:ablation} for performance evaluation without multi-crop and/or nearest neighbor.
+We followed the data augmentations of BYOL \cite{grill2020bootstrap} (color jittering, Gaussian blur and solarization), multi-crop \cite{caron2020unsupervised} (two global views of $224\times224$ and six local views of $96\times96$) and nearest neighbor augmentation \cite{Dwibedi_2021_ICCV} (queue for nearest neighbor augmentation was set to $256K$).
+We refer to \cref{table:multi_crop_and_nn} in \cref{section:ablation} for performance results without multi-crop and nearest neighbor.